yyan22/SeleniumWebDriver/README.md

 2. IDE: Eclipse with Selenium WebDriver set up properly.
 3. Browser: Firefox.

-All these 4 classes are from the same package named automationFramework.
+All these 4 classes are from the same package named automationFramework:

 1. OnlineStorePage.java
 This is the basic class for page objects pattern.